andrew/ultimate-awesome/README.md

 - [awesome-angular-components](https://github.com/chyngyz/awesome-angular-components) - This project is no longer supported.
 - [awesome-npm-packages-for-developers](https://github.com/codexive-zech/awesome-npm-packages-for-developers) - This repository lists the most popular and useful NPM packages for developers. it is a great resource for finding packages that can help you with your web developments, backend development, mobile development, machine learning and artificial intelligence projects.
 This is a great place to start if you looking for newer and useful NPM packages.
 - [awesome-docker-scout](https://github.com/collabnix/awesome-docker-scout) - A Curated List of Docker Scout Resources.
+- [awesome-mcp-lists](https://github.com/collabnix/awesome-mcp-lists) - A Curated List of MCP Servers, Clients and Toolkits.
 - [fucking-android-open-project](https://github.com/Correia-jpv/fucking-android-open-project) - A categorized collection of Android Open Source Projects, More powerful web version.
 With repository stars⭐ and forks🍴.
 - [fucking-games](https://github.com/correia-jpv/fucking-games) - 🎮 A list of popular/awesome video games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.
 With repository stars⭐ and forks🍴.
 - [awesome-dcs](https://github.com/dudeofawesome/awesome-dcs) - Awesome list of DCS: World resources.